EricPacefactory/anomaly-detection/README.md

 # Anomaly Detection

 This is a demo script which tries to find anomaly trails using a heatmap of existing trails.
-It relies on having trail data from the safety-cv-2 realtime tracking system on the file system.
-The files area expected to be stored under a `locations` folder and should be structured as follows, where `location_name` and `camera_name` refer to a specific example dataset:
+It relies on having trail data from the [safety-cv-2](https://github.com/pacefactory/scv2_realtime) realtime tracking system on the file system.
+The files are expected to be stored under a `locations` folder and should be structured as follows, where `location_name` and `camera_name` refer to a specific example dataset:

 ```
 locations/